James-Le-Cornu/AutoFSC-RELION-Postprocessing-Made-Easy/README.md

 ## Example Workflow

-Launch AutoFSC from the PostProcess directory or alter the ```text input_file variable```, by default postprocess.star, to a complete filepath.
+Launch AutoFSC from the PostProcess directory or alter the `input_file variable`, by default postprocess.star, to a complete filepath.

 ```bash
 python RELION-AutoFSC.py